-OVERVIEW: The main objective of the Andy Warhol Foundation for the Visual Arts is to "foster innovative artistic expression and the creative process by encouraging and supporting cultural organizations that in turn, directly or indirectly, supports artists and their work."
-Following in its namesake's legacy, its focus is on contemporary and pop art, as well as writing and writers who promote and support it.
+OVERVIEW: The Andy Warhol Foundation for the Visual Arts seeks to "foster innovative artistic expression and the creative process by encouraging and supporting cultural organizations that in turn, directly or indirectly, support artists and their work."
+It focuses on contemporary and pop art, as well as writing and writers who promote and support it.

-IP TAKE: Writers and artist organizations must have a very specific focus on contemporary art to receive funds from Warhol, so be sure you've done your homework before venturing into these waters.
+IP TAKE: Writers and organizations must have a very specific focus on contemporary art to receive funds from Warhol.
+Grant seekers should be sure they have done their homework before seeking support here.

-PROFILE: The Andy Warhol Foundation for the Visual Arts offers grants for curatorial projects, artists' organizations, and cultural institutions.
+PROFILE: Founded in 1987, The Andy Warhol Foundation for the Visual Arts seeks to “support the creation, presentation and documentation of contemporary visual art, particularly work that is experimental, under-recognized, or challenging in nature.”
+The foundation funds grants for curatorial projects, artists' organizations, and cultural institutions.
 It also offers grants directly to individuals through its Arts Writing Initiative, and Curatorial Fellowships.
-And it supports other grantmaking organizations through Regional Regranting and Creative Capital.
+It supports other grantmaking organizations through Regional Regranting and Creative Capital.

-The Arts Writing Initiative provides grants of between $5,000 and $50,000 for writers whose work focuses on the contemporary visual art world.
+It supports arts writing through its Arts Writing Initiative, administered in conjunction with Creative Capital (an organization that also receives support from Warhol).
+This initiative provides grants of between $5,000 and $50,000 for writers whose work focuses on contemporary visual art.
 These grants are issued directly to individual authors and are intended to cover the costs associated with research and writing.
 Applications are typically accepted from April to May and the winners announced in December.
 Deadlines and applications can be viewed here.

 In general, The Warhol's grants are all made on a project-to-project basis.
 Most funding is given to museums, artists' organizations, and other cultural institutions.
 Funds are provided for exhibitions, catalogs, and other organizational activities related to "innovative and scholarly presentations of contemporary visual arts."
-It's best to familiarize yourself with some of the people involved in the Foundation and their backgrounds, then take a look at the organizations they fund.
-Like many areas of the contemporary art world, it's very much about who you know.
+It is best for grant seekers to familiarize themselves with some of the people involved in the Foundation and their backgrounds, then take a look at the organizations they fund.
+Like many areas of the contemporary art world, it is very much about who you know.